 Peer-to-Peer Support Training

-Law enforcement officers and first responders are exposed to violence and suffering every day while at work.
-They often are the first to respond to the most painful and terrifying events in citizens’ lives.
+Those working in the criminal justice system are exposed to suffering every day while at work.
+They often witness or intervene during the most painful and terrifying events in citizens’ lives.
 Did you know that experiencing extremely stressful events not only causes emotional stress, but can impact your brain and body, resulting in post-traumatic stress?

 What our trainees are saying:

 "This was a wonderful 2 days together.
 So relaxed, informational and fun!
 The frequent interaction at our tables was great and kept us involved.
 We gained tools and confidence.
 We got acquainted with each other, as well as learned from each other."

 "The most useful part of the training was the open forum for discussion of suicide and other topics of suffering."

 "Awesome tag team with IJRD's two trainers!
 They provided the therapeutics vs. ground zero approach with actual experiences."